-NON-DISCRIMINATION ON THE BASIS OF SEX, SEXUAL ORIENTATION AND GENDER IDENTITY
+POLICY ACA NON-DISCRIMINATION ON THE BASIS OF SEX

-The School Committee, in accordance with Title IX of the Education Amendments of 1972, declares that the school district does not and will not discriminate on the basis of sex, sexual orientation, gender identity, sex stereotypes, sex characteristics, marital status, familial status, pregnancy or pregnancy-related conditions and prohibits sex discrimination in any education program or activity that it operates, as required by Title IX, including in admission and employment.
+The School Committee, in accordance with Title IX of the Education Amendments of 1972, declares that the school district does not and will not discriminate on the basis of sex, sexual orientation or gender identity in the educational programs and activities of the public schools.
+This policy will extend not only to students with regard to educational opportunities, but also to employees with regard to employment opportunities.

-The School Committee will continue to ensure fair and equitable educational and employment opportunities, without regard to sex, sexual orientation or gender identity to all of its students and employees.
+The School Committee will continue to ensure fair and equitable educational and employment opportunities, without regard to sex, sexual orientation or gender identity, to all of its students and employees.

 The Committee will designate an individual to act as the school district's Title IX compliance officer.
 All students and employees will be notified of the name and office address and telephone number of the compliance officer.
-This information is available in the Student and Parent Handbook.